anespinosa/netmem/README.md

 [![Follow me on
 Twitter](https://img.shields.io/badge/Follow%20me%20on%20Twitter-9cf.svg)](https://twitter.com/aesp08)

-The package implements different measures to analyse complex multilayer networks, from an ego-centric perspective, considering one-mode networks, valued ties (i.e. *weighted* or *multiplex*) or with multiple levels.
+The package implements different measures to analyse and manipulate complex multilayer networks, from an ego-centric perspective, considering one-mode networks, valued ties (i.e. *weighted* or *multiplex*) or with multiple levels.

 Citation
 --------